DyXel/Multirole/README.md

   * `lobbyListingPort`: Port that will be used by the client to fetch the server's room list.

+  * `lobbyMaxConnections`: Maximum number of connections a single IP can have to the lobby.
+Any negative value disables this check.

   * `roomHostingPort`: Port that will be used by the client to host new rooms, or to join rooms that were previously fetched.

   * `repos`: An array of repositories settings that will be cloned and synchronized for usage by Multirole's services, each repository object must have the following fields: